codr7/snabl_old/README.md

 The codebase is pushing `3`kloc.
 Currently verifying and tweaking the design to improve performance based on initial profiling.
 Error checking still leaves a lot to wish for.

 ### setup
-Building the project requires a C++17-compiler and CMake, the following shell spell builds and starts the [REPL](https://github.com/codr7/snabl/blob/main/src/snabl/repl.cpp):
+Building the project requires a C++17-compiler and CMake, the following shell spell builds and starts the [REPL](https://github.com/codr7/snabl/blob/main/src/snabl/repl.cpp); `rlwrap` is not recommended but not required.

 ```
 $ snabl